pytorch/pytorch.github.io/_posts/2023-01-04-trace-analysis-for-masses.md

 The initial HTA implementation was specifically targeted at Deep Learning Based Recommendation Models (DLRM).
 To make the features in HTA generic and applicable to use cases such as analyzing Vision and NLP models, we decided to refactor the HTA codebase and make the library available to the larger community.
 This new codebase has implemented several important ideas which lead to significant efficiency and performance improvements.

-In this blog, we present several features implemented in this generic version of HTA, which can be used as a Python script as well as interactively in a Jupyter notebook.
+In this blog, we present several features implemented in the open source version of HTA, which can be used as a Python script as well as interactively in a Jupyter notebook.
 HTA provides the following features:

 1. **Breakdown by Dimensions**
     1. **Temporal**: Breakdown of GPU time in terms of time spent in computation, communication, memory events, and idle time on a single node and across all ranks.